jordifierro/jordifierro.github.io/_posts/2020-07-30-tampanada-radio.md

 ![Tampanada Radio](/assets/images/tampanadaradio_icon.png)

 [Tampanada](https://llaor.com/llengua/diccionari/mots/tampanada)
-means hit in pallarese and gives the name to this little radio station created by a group of people from Pallars to spread news and culture of that place, always with a touch of humor.
+means hit in pallarese and gives its name to this little radio station created by a group of people from Pallars to spread news and culture of that place, always with a touch of humor.